uber-archive/statsrelay/README.md

 ## A Note On Carbon Scaling

-Starsrealy can do relaying for carbon lines just like statsd.
+Statsrelay can do relaying for carbon lines just like statsd.
 The strategy for scaling carbon using virtual shards is exactly the same.
 One important difference, however, is that when you move a carbon shard you'll want to move the associated whisper files as